tommysullivan/ts-injector/readme.md

 * What kind of scale can we expect Spyglass to support?

 ## Questions

+Here are some project level outstanding questions.
+There are additional questions located in the [requirements specification](features) that appear as Gherkin tagged with @questions

 * Q: Why are we building components from source or forking repositories if we are only configuring those items for the particular purpose of spyglass?